Mediation for separated or divorced

 - There will be a fee assessed by the judge in your case for these services.
 The

-fee must be paid to the District Court Trustee by cash or money order only.
-You may
+fee must be paid in person to the District Court Trustee by cash, money order, or credit/debit

 - Issues we discuss include: legal custody, parenting time, schedules, and